e-WindLidar/Lidaco/README.md

 Similarly, a Writer is also selected to write the output file(s).

-Lidaco works on datasets that can be described using the unidata [Common Data Model](https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM/).
+Lidaco works on datasets that can be described using the unidata [Common Data Model](https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM/) and [e-WindLidar](https://zenodo.org/record/2478051) standard.
 It can be used to process single files or entire folders.

 ##### Available Readers